 - Parents are requested wherever possible to make routine medical or dental appointments outside of the school day.
 However, we understand that hospital appointments and specialist clinic appointments often occur during the school day.
-Pupils should only be out of school for the minimum amount of time necessary for the appointment. - Parents must complete an Early Collection Request Form from the school office if the appointment is within the school day. - c) Other leave of absence may only be granted in exceptional circumstances - Parents must put their request in writing in advance to the head teacher.
-Term time holidays are unlikely to be agreed. - If the absence is not authorised by the head teacher and the child does not attend school, we may request that Stockport Council issues an Education Penalty Notice (see Section 8 legal sanctions).
+Pupils should only be out of school for the minimum amount of time necessary for the appointment. - Parents must complete an Early Collection Request Form from the school office if the appointment is within the school day.

-d) Other examples of authorised circumstances include:
+c) Other leave of absence may only be granted in exceptional circumstances d) Other examples of authorised circumstances include: